 1. Curriculum

 Students will complete a minimum of 4 courses with a global dimension.
-Course options include: World Religions, AP Environmental Science, Contemporary Voices, Environmental Science, Contemporary World Problems, Marine Biology, Economics, 4th year of a World Language, 1st year of a 3rd World Language.
+Course options include: World Religions, AP Environmental Science, Contemporary Voices, Environmental Science, Marine Biology, Economics, 1st year of a 3rd World Language.
 Humanities and Marine Chemistry may be allowed with special approval.

 2. Language Study